NL33/electron-git/README.md

   - navigator - window. js: put back in favicon code -navigator-jxa, adjust chrome tabs
 - clear out icons/memory.json.  and any icons built up in the icons folder.
 Unless want to have a few there for faster load.

+- when search, get this error almost all the time: Looks like the Navigator encountered an error doing a search.
+Sorry about that.
+You can press Command+1 to reload and try again.
+Here's the error (get ready for techno-speak): TypeError: Cannot read properties of null (reading 'classList')

 - remove dev tools in menu